interfaceinc/challenges/backend-challenge/readme.md

 ## Why this challenge?

-Interface is operating with a small team of dedicated & talented people.
+Beside is operating with a small team of dedicated & talented people.
 We are looking for seasoned engineers with a deep technical knowledge, strong understanding of their technical stack, and excellent product intuitions to join our team.